 If you are interested in certifying in any HRS level this, it is important to let one of us know.
 The best way to inform us about your interest is to complete and submit the certification application as soon as possible.
 The application for certification can be found here but also on our website at bit.ly/R9HRS.

 Certification will look a little different.
-Marzano Resources has moved to using Moodle as a evidence collection tool.
-You'll work with a Marzano Resources associate througout the process with them reviewing your work and giving feedback along the way.
+Marzano Resources has moved to using Moodle as an evidence collection tool.
+You'll work with a Marzano Resources associate throughout the process with them reviewing your work and giving feedback along the way.
 Once they feel you are ready for certification, a certifier will review the evidence to make a certification decision.

 As always, your Region 9 team will work with you as you go about creating action plans and collecting evidence.

-As you considering the possibility to pursue certification, please keep the following critical commitments in mind:
+As you are considering the possibility to pursue certification, please keep the following critical commitments in mind:

 Level 1 - Safety procedures, protocols, and PLCs are alive and well (while the work of PLCs is never complete, PLCs should be organized and meeting regularly about those PLC topics before pursuing certification in this level).